 Student Portion of Received Funds

-At least 50% of received funds must be used to provide emergency financial aid grants to students, which may be applied toward:
+A new formula was provided for the amount of received funds that must be used to provide emergency financial aid grants to students.
+View the Department of Education’s allocation table for more information.
+The funds received may be applied toward:

 - Any component of the student’s cost of attendance